 Main Judging Deadline

-After all three judges complete the scoring, we will award placements in each of our two divisions and award placements to the highest scoring images, with all images with the same score sharing the placements (no tie-breaking) and the competitions committee may award HM’s, depending on the scores in each division.
+After all three judges complete the scoring, we will award placements in each of our three divisions and award placements to the highest scoring images, ties will need to be resolved (usually with a quick zoom meeting and judges discussing outcomes).

 It is recommended that when judging, you use a desktop monitor with a minimum resolution of 1920 pixels wide, 32 bit colour.